If you answered yes to any of the questions above, don't worry, you're not alone.

 Whether you need help setting up the technical side of a simple website, cheat sheet scripts that tell you the best ways to promote yourself to new potential fans, or what to write to sell your music and/services for maximum effectiveness, I've got you covered.

-After this module you should have your digital music business card ready to rock.
+After these videos you should have your digital music business card ready to rock.
 You'll know exactly how to market your music through your website to get more gigs and engage with your fans.

-After this module you'll leverage both your band's website and social media to gain more fans and get your music out there in new and creative ways.
+After this part you'll leverage both your band's website and social media to gain more fans and get your music out there in new and creative ways.

 To keep you on track you'll also receive worksheets to help you create content for both your website and social media sites.

 Don't think that just because you don't have a band that you won't learn anything from the core training above.
 These are the fundamentals of online marketing that apply to any business, whether you're a musician, home studio or performer.
 Along with the modules above that'll teach you all the fundamentals you'll need to set up your online presence, I've also included specific things you should include if you're a home studio producer working with other bands locally or remotely.

 If you're just starting out your home studio these tools will help you get up and running quickly and if you're already working in the industry these tools are designed to help you streamline your process and make you work more efficiently.

 Included in the Plus Package is a special third module on email marketing teaching you the fundamentals of setting up your email software and email campaign examples to help you create your first email campaign.